mtanco/mtanco.github.io/_pages/reading.md

 ## Current Reading List

-* How to Teach Phyisics to Your Dog - Chad Orzel
+* How Do We Look - Mary Beard

 ***